-A maps view is used to display multiple records from your database in a Google map.
+A maps view is used to display records from your database on a map.

 You can add a map to display records on any page by selecting the Map option from the top of the page:

 Select the object you want to display records from, and click the "Add map" button:

 Note: only objects that have at least one Address field will give you the option to display records in a map.